z00rat/AUR/README.md

 # AUR
-all my AUR related works
+In here all AUR packages are either I use or I maintain or I like that project